The Life of Klim Samgin: Portrayal of the Revolution

+One of the reasons of Stalin's rejection of the novel (see above) was the little role of the Bolsheviks in the novel.
 Bolsheviks are represented by a group of minor characters headed by Stepan Kutuzov.
 According to the official Soviet criticism, which portrayed Gorky as the "founder of Socialist Realism", Kutuzov is the main positive character, a "bearer of the true scientific views and a propagandist of the great truth of 20th century", and he opposes Samgin's bourgeois individualism.
 Modern critics think that Gorky's portrayal of Revolution is rather ambivalent, and Kutuzov's positivity is questioned.
 Richard Freeborn and Alexandra Smith also view Kutuzov as the positive character and the bearer of 'the heroism of a labourer, of a craftsman of revolution', to whom Gorky sympathizes with his attempts to influence the course of history.
-However, Freeborn denies the positivity of the Revolution itself: "But essential in any estimate of his ambivalent, uncomitted, deeply sceptical view of things is the paradox of the novel as a whole ...
+However, Freeborn denies the positivity of the Revolution itself: "But essential in any estimate of his ambivalent, uncommitted, deeply sceptical view of things is the paradox of the novel as a whole ...
 As a result, the novel invites scrutiny as an anti-epic, or as an epic of an anti-hero, with an implication that the revolution itself deserves the same sceptical dethronement in terms of life's values and priorities as does the unrevolutionary hero."

 Kutuzov's positive role was also questioned.

 Fyodor Gladkov, Gorky's contemporary who later became "the classic of Socialist realism", in a letter to Gorky wrote that "the characteristic "vein" of 90s—1900s was not this Samgin's hamletism (was there a boy or not?), and not the abstract and groundless kutusovism, but the stubborn, living, rebellious power that you had portrayed in Mother..."
 Gladkov's opinion was close to the reviews left by the Soviet RAPP critics, who criticized the novel for lack of the revolutionary spirit and wrote that Gorky "sees the world through Samgin's eyes".

 Mikhail Bakhtin said that Gorky "had a negative attitude towards [Kutuzov]": "He is such a dry character.
 He is a singer, but his singing lacks feeling.
 It's all a formality to him.
 And, in general, he doesn't really understand people."

 Armin Knigge notes that by showing Kutuzov through Samgin's eyes, who dislikes Kutuzov and makes a negative characteristic of him, Gorky not only ironically presents Samgin, but "also expresses his solidarity with him in a certain way".
 He also argues that Kutuzov's role of a revolutionary leader "is also contradicted by the fact that he rarely appears in the foreground of the action", and that the revolutionary pathos doesn't become the dominating spirit of the novel, as although there are many sincere revolutionaries portrayed, "the community of revolutionaries does not appear as a powerful movement, nor as the well-organized avant-garde of such a movement, but rather as a circle of believers and self-sacrificing supporters of an idea" who represent "a small minority" in the depicted society.